Trump’s Tweet Thrust Bitcoin Center Stage – And That’s a Good Thing

 Is it really any surprise that a man with a penchant for manipulating the FED and interfering with its monetary policy is not a “fan” of a currency with unmanaged exchange rates, a capped supply, and a non-discretionary monetary policy?
 I think not.

 When you have the ability to print money out of thin air diluting wealth for all and racking up the highest debt of any American president at over $246 trillion; the fact that you can’t just print more Bitcoin is pretty inconvenient.

 Then, of course, there’s the old chestnut thrown in there that we’ve heard so many times before from the likes of Paul Krugman, Nouriel Roubini, and other graying American economists resistant to change.
 Crypto facilitates unlawful behavior, money laundering, drug trade, human trafficking, and the like.

 Well, it’s impossible to shrug off Bitcoin’s shady past and association with the Silk Road, Ransomware hacks, and illicit deeds.
-However, it’s also rather convenient to turn a blind eye to the fact that the US dollar is hands down the criminal’s currency of choice when it comes to carrying out nefarious deeds–not Bitcoin or any other crypto.
+However, it’s also rather convenient to turn a blind eye to the fact that the US pound is hands down the criminal’s currency of choice when it comes to carrying out nefarious deeds–not Bitcoin or any other crypto.
 Bitcoin has proven itself much easier to trace than a nameless bag of dirty cash freshly washed through seemingly legitimate businesses.